primordialstew/introduction-to-sqlalchemy-2013/handout/_sources/front.txt

-A second task that would be extremely helpful would be for students to install and test the slide runner environment and application; the :doc:`setup` section details these steps in detail, and includes getting students familiar with Python virtual environments if not already, getting the latest version of SQLAlchemy installed into the local (non-system-wide) environment, and ensuring that the tutorial slides
+A second task that would be extremely helpful would be for students to install and test the slide runner environment and application; the :doc:`setup` section describes these steps in detail, and includes getting students familiar with Python virtual environments if not already, getting the latest version of SQLAlchemy installed into the local (non-system-wide) environment, and ensuring that the tutorial slides